September 14, 2019, Dreamstyle Stadium, Albuquerque, NM

 How do I know which route is best for me?

 All routes are achievable with the proper amount of training and physical preparation.
 If you currently ride, use an online app to measure a route you can comfortably ride to give you an idea of which route you might prefer.
-Geodistance.com allows you to draw out a route and measure it online.
+Geodistance.com and other websites allow you to draw out a route and measure it online.
 You can also ask a local bike shop or friend who rides a fair amount to guide you.

 Where can I find training tips so I’m prepared to tackle my route?